Why Does Insurance Underwriting Need Improvement?

-The guidebook is built along with other senior expert underwriters, which helps them understand the risk appetite of the insurer, contractual, and legal responsibility of the insurer, internal and target pricing, and many other factors.
+The insurance underwriting guidebook is built along with other senior expert underwriters, which helps them understand the risk appetite of the insurer, contractual, and legal responsibility of the insurer, internal and target pricing, and many other factors.
 The guidebook is a living document and is influenced by regulations, market dynamics, consumer behavior, competition, insurers’ vision, its market share, etc.

 Therefore, every single change in the guidebook is documented and tracked.
 Changes will need to be communicated to operation, marketing, sales, and underwriting teams.
 And the quality of business operations and profitability of the insurers are highly dependent on how accurate this guidebook is followed at every stage by operations, sales, marketing, underwriting, and claims departments.

 Insurers can benefit significantly by making the guidebook a live specification rather than a static document.
 Automating the decisions in sales, marketing, underwriting, claims, and product development will ensure the guidebook is fully implemented.
 The rules of the guidebook are followed accurately in the organization.
 And every decision in organizations can be traced, explained, and understood based on the fully or semi-automated decisions driven by the guidebook.

 Calculating the price based on the identified risks is not straight as it might sound.
 Because each risk might influence other risks.
 In different situations, different criteria of risks influence pricing parameters.
 Therefore, this interrelation between risks factors and groups makes price calculation very complex.